What are OKLCH colors?

 HSL

-In the example above, you can see that the OKLCH colors maintain consistent blueness across all of the shades, while in the HSL example, the lighter shades drift to purple and the darker ones muddy out towards grayish.
+In the example above, you can see that the oklch colors maintain consistent blueness across all of the shades, while in the hsl example, the lighter shades drift to purple and the darker ones muddy out towards grayish.

-Better Gradients
+Gradients

 OKLCH

-With OKLCH, the math follows lightness, chroma, and hue.
+In oklch, the math follows lightness, chroma, and hue.
 In the example above you can see that the starting and ending points are the same but the colors the gradient passes through are quite different.

 Color Space Support